 This document offers a useful summary of the different types of funding sources, their advantages and disadvantages and examples of several municipal programs that have employed them. - Georgetown Climate Center's Federal Funding Compendium for Urban Heat Adaptation

-This resource collects and analyzes federal programs with the potential to pay for state and local government adaptation to urban heat islands. - Environmental Finance Centers
+Although it was published in 2013, this resource aggregates and analyzes some current federal programs with the potential to pay for state and local government adaptation to urban heat islands, including with infrastructure. - Environmental Finance Centers

 This network of Environmental Finance Centers, established by the U.S. Environmental Protection Agency, helps communities consider funding and financing options that provide innovative solutions to help manage the costs of environmental protection programs and activities. - Water Infrastructure and Resiliency Finance Center